 Application for a Certificate

-Assuming the Service Provider has a current and up-to-date signed Service Provider Code token as detailed in the previous section of this document; it can immediately initiate an application for a new STI certificate to the STI-CA.
+Assuming the Service Provider has a current and up-to-date signed Service Provider Code token as detailed in the previous section of this document, it can immediately initiate an application for a new STI certificate to the STI-CA.

-This process includes two main steps, creation of the CSR and the ACME based certificate application process as defined in [draft-ietf-acme-acme-06] Section 7.4.
+This process includes two main steps; creation of the CSR and the ACME based certificate application process as defined in [draft-ietf-acme-acme-06] Section 7.4.

 CSR construction

 The general creation of a CSR is defined in [RFC5280] with a format defined as PKCS #10 and defined in [RFC2986].
-For the SHAKEN certificate framework and ACME based protocols the overall process and definitions do not change, however there are a few specific uses of and guidelines for CSR attributes defined as part of the SHAKEN Certificate Framework.
+For the SHAKEN certificate framework and ACME based protocols the overall process and definitions do not change; however there are a few specific uses of and guidelines for CSR attributes defined as part of the SHAKEN Certificate Framework.

 Following [draft-ietf-stir-certificates], a Telephone Number (TN) Authorization List certificate extension shall be included in the CSR.
 In the case of SHAKEN, the TN Authorization List shall include only one Service Provider Code.
 A service provider can obtain multiple certificates for a given service provider code or for different service provider codes.
 The essential aspect is that the service provider code uniquely identifies a given service provider.